prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 2: Set ad formats
 {:.no_toc}

-For multiformat ad unit, you must set both display and video ad formats.
+For multiformat ad unit, you must set both banner and video ad formats.

 #### Step 3: Configure banner parameters
 {:.no_toc}